 CITY POINT, VA., October 26, 1864--8.30 p.m.
 (Received 9 p.m.)Maj.
 Gen. H. W. HALLECK,

-has been made a full major-general, and Crook, who commands a department, left
+been made a full major-general, and Crook, who commands a department, left only a

 WAR DEPARTMENT, October 26, 1864--10.30 p.m.Lieutenant-General GRANT: